acdh-oeaw/Teaching_CBS4DH/lectures/git/git_1.md

 In the next steps, we will work with the command line/shell.
 To be sure to have your shell **in English** for the current lesson (so that you can more easily recognize logs and error messages described in this document):

 1. Type `locale` in your shell and check the value for the variable `LANG`
-2. If this displays any other language (like German), you can type the command `export LANG=en_US.UTF-8`
+2. If this displays something like `LANG="en_US"` or `LANG="en_US.UTF-8"` (for US English), you are ready to go.
+There is also the case that `LANG` is not filled out; in that case, just run `git` and see if the messages appear in English.
+If `LANG` displays any other language (like German), you can type the command `export LANG=en_US.UTF-8`.
 3. Check again with `locale` if the changes were applied.
-This will set the language of your **current shell** to English, but will reset the language to German (or any other default) when you start a new shell session.
+The new settings will only apply to your **current shell** to English, but the langauge will reset to German (or any other default) when you start a new shell session.
-4. If you want to make these changes permanent (which is however *not* needed for this tutorial), you have to open the file `~/.bashrc` (for Bash users, mostly Linux and Windows) or `~/.zshrc` (for Zsh users, mostly macOS) (for example with the editor `nano`) and add the line `export LANG=en_US.UTF-8` to the file.
+4. If you want to make these changes permanent (which is however *not* needed for this tutorial), you have to open the file `~/.bashrc` (for Bash users, mostly Linux and Windows) or `~/.zshrc` (for Zsh users, mostly macOS) (for example with the editor `nano`) and add the line `export LANG=en_US.UTF-8` to the file (remember, `~` represents your home directory).
 This will execute this command every time you start a new shell session.

 ## 4. Cloning the repository

 To really work with the repository you created, it is recommended to create a local copy of it on your computer.
 In technical terms, this corresponds to **cloning** the repository.

+1. If you created a totally empty repository, you will find a selector HTTPS / SSH and a text box that contains a URL.
+Make sure that **HTTPS** is selected.
-1. To do this, click on the green button **<> Code**.
+   Otherwise, if your repository is not empty (e.g., you included a README.md), you can click on the green button **<> Code**.
 Several options will appear.
 We will use the **HTTPS** option, which allows to clone a repository by providing its URL, which is displayed in the text box just below.
-2. To **copy the URL**, you can click on the little icon on the right (two overlapping squares).
+2. To **copy the URL**, you can click on the little icon on the right (two overlapping squares) in the text box.
 We will now return to the command line interface (CLI).
-3. Let's make sure that the `git` command is available: `$ git --version`
 4. In the CLI, navigate (using the `cd` command) to the folder where you want to store a local copy of your repo, and type `git clone` followed by a whitespace and the URL of your repo.
 For example:

 ```shell